 appears to be an empty link with target https://portal.stopwaste.org/waiver Bus

 Businesses that have an approved SB 1383 waiver or Certification of Recycling Service on file are exempt for this law.

 - De minimus waiver: For businesses that generate a minimal amount of compostable (organic) or recyclable materials.

-- Businesses that have 2 or more cubic yards of total weekly service (landfill and recycling combined) must generate no more than 20 gallons of recyclable/compostable materials per week to qualify.
+- Businesses that have 2 or more cubic yards of total weekly service (landfill and recycle combined) must generate no more than 20 gallons of recyclable/compostable materials per week to qualify.

-- Businesses that have less than 2 cubic yards of total weekly service (landfill and recycling combined) must generate no more than 10 gallons of recyclable/compostable materials per week to qualify.
+- Businesses that have less than 2 cubic yards of total weekly service (landfill and recycle combined) must generate no more than 10 gallons of recyclable/compostable materials per week to qualify.

 - Physical space waiver: For businesses where physical space constraints prohibit the addition of recycling and/or compost bins/carts.

 appears to be an empty link with target https://portal.stopwaste.org/crs Learn about waiver qualifications and apply at StopWaste.org/Rules-Waivers.